joecity/jekyll-now/_posts/2015-02-24-team-metrics.md

 Releasing often is a great way to stay agile; it means the cost of releasing is low and efficient, and means that code is constantly being integrated.

-It also means assumptions and ideas can constantly be validated in front of customers.
+It also means assumptions and ideas can quickly be validated in front of customers.
 I went to a talk by lastminute.com, and they gave an example where they could validate a simple idea of presenting the cheaper, value for money hotels to people who were searching for a room for that very same night.
-Their ability to release to production quickly and easily meant they could release a quick experiment in a few days, and they saw an increase in sales of 419%.
+Their ability to release to production quickly and easily meant they could conduct a quick experiment in a few days, which saw an increase in sales of 419%.

 A metric that measures the frequency of releases might help to bring team focus towards tools and practices that can help enable success stories like this, like learning script automation or using deployment tools like Octopus Deploy.